-Given that ACMs have been identified and will likely remain in place, an Asbestos Management Plan is required, and an ACMs inventory must be kept on site.
+Given that ACMs have been identified and will likely remain in place, an Asbestos Management Plan is required, and an inventory of ACMs inventory must be kept on site.
 All ACMs must be routinely inspected to ensure no damage has occurred, and the inventory must be updated once in each 12-month period and as may be required based on expected changing site conditions, abatement and/or renovation activities.

-Based on the assessment conducted by MPL, the following Designated Substances were identified or suspected to be present in the building:
+Based on the assessment conducted by MPL, the following Designated Substances and Hazardous Materials were identified or suspected to be present in the building: